-CIII currently has over two dozen members, including statewide and local funders from across the state, with the largest concentration in the San Francisco Bay Area.
-The groups’ listserv has nearly 100 members who receive regular updates and information about issues and events related to immigrants and immigrant integration in California and beyond.
+CIII is made up of statewide and local funders from across California, including community, family, and private foundations.
+The groups’ listserv reaches more than 100 members, who receive regular updates and information about issues and events related to immigrants and immigrant integration in California and beyond.

-In 2013, CIII members formed four funder-led committees to facilitate communication and coordination between quarterly meetings.
-The committees include:
+CIII members can engage with three funder-led committees to facilitate communication and coordination between quarterly meetings:

 - Legal/Direct Services Infrastructure